openworm/tracker-commons/WCON_format.md

 {
     "units":{"t":"seconds", "x":"mm", "y":"mm"},
     "metadata":{"strain":"N2", "who":"Rex Kerr"},
-    "data":[
+    "data":{
+        "id":"1", "t":[0.0, 0.3],
-        {"id":"1", "t":0.0, "x":[17.2, 17.3, 17.9, 18.6, 18.8], "y":[2, 2.8, 3.3, 3.7, 4.6]},
+        "x":[[17.2, 17.3, 17.9, 18.6, 18.8], [16.4, 16.9, 17.5, 18.1, 18.4]],
-        {"id":"1", "t":0.3, "x":[16.4, 16.9, 17.5, 18.1, 18.4], "y":[1.8, 2.4, 3, 3.4, 4.3]}
-    ]
+        "y":[[2, 2.8, 3.3, 3.7, 4.6], [1.8, 2.4, 3, 3.4, 4.3]]
     }
+}
 ```

-The key features of the format include a required *units* section so that it is clear what time and space values mean, an optional *metadata* section that can specify commonly-varied parameters such as strain or name of experimenter, and a *data* section that consists of entries that specify the animal (by *id*), the time point (or an array thereof), and the spine along the worm at that timepoint given by separate *x* and *y* coordinates.
-(A single x and y value is permitted also, if for example the tracker does not have any shape information.)
+The key features of the format include a required *units* section so that it is clear what time and space values mean, an optional *metadata* section that can specify commonly-varied parameters such as strain or name of experimenter, and a *data* section that consists of entries that specify the animal (by *id*), the time points (in an array), and the spine along the worm at that timepoint given by separate *x* and *y* coordinates.
+(A single x and y value is permitted at each timepoint also, if for example the tracker does not have any shape information.)

+In general, the `data` section can be an array to support tracking of multiple animals; in the example above, there is a only a single animal so it is just a single record.

 Since WCON files are valid JSON, any of a wide number of packages that read JSON can be used to import the data.